ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 TLS) which does not protect query confidentiality.

 These communication activities are not different from what is used today.
-However, the goal of a TAPS transport system is to support such mechanisms as a generic service within the transport layer.
+However, the goal of a Transport Services system is to support such mechanisms as a generic service within the transport layer.
 This enables applications to more dynamically benefit from innovations and new protocols in the transport, although it reduces transparency of the underlying communication actions to the application itself.
 The TAPS API is designed such that protocol and path selection